2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Impact

 About 40 percent of women over the age of 40 have dense breasts.
 The condition, characterized by relatively high amounts of glandular and fibrous connective tissue and low amounts of fatty breast tissue, can make reading and detecting breast cancer on a mammogram difficult.
-Current guidelines call for supplemental screening with whole breast ultrasound, however, this can result in false positives, as does screening with MRI.
-The Contrast-Enhanced Mammography Imaging Screening Trial (CMIST), conducted by the American College of Radiology, is an effort to improve early breast cancer detection while reducing false positive exams in women with dense breasts.
+Current guidelines recommend supplemental screening with whole breast ultrasound, however, this can result in false positives, as does screening with MRI.
+The Contrast-Enhanced Mammography Imaging Screening Trial (CMIST), conducted by the American College of Radiology, is an effort to improve early breast cancer detection while reducing false positive results in women with dense breasts.
 Contrast-enhanced spectral mammography (CESM) is a promising new tool for breast cancer screening that is not limited by breast density.
 Early studies have shown that CESM improves the number of cancers detected by 70-80 percent compared to a conventional mammogram in women with dense breasts.
 CMIST is a collaborative effort with BCRF and GE Healthcare to support this groundbreaking trial led by Dr. Comstock.

 Progress Thus Far